ballerina-platform/ballerina-dev-website/policy/privacy-policy.md

 We do not sell, trade, or otherwise share your information with outside parties.
 However, we do share your information with our subsidiaries, affiliates, service providers, and partners who assist us in operating our website, conducting our business, or servicing you.

 We sometimes need to give our service providers who help us run our website and services access to the data we have in order for them to perform those services.
 They are only authorized to use information that is strictly relevant for them to perform their tasks, and we ensure that they are under obligations of confidentiality to us so that your data is secure.
-For a full list of third-party service providers used by Ballerina (processors), please visit [Ballerina processor list](/policy/ballerina-subprocessor-list.pdf).
+For a full list of third-party service providers used by Ballerina (processors), please visit <a target="_blank" href="/policy/ballerina-subprocessor-list.pdf">Ballerina processor list</a>

 We may share your data with our subsidiaries or affiliates within our corporate group.
 WSO2 ‘s parent company is WSO2 LLC, which is located in the United States of America.
-Our affiliates are WSO2 UK Limited (located in the United Kingdom), WSO2 Lanka (Private) Limited (located in Sri Lanka), and WSO2 Brasil Tecnologia E Software Ltda (located in Brazil) and any other affiliates set out in our [Contact Us](https://wso2.com/contact/?src=contact) page.
+Our affiliates are WSO2 UK Limited (located in the United Kingdom), WSO2 Lanka (Private) Limited (located in Sri Lanka), and WSO2 Brasil Tecnologia E Software Ltda (located in Brazil) and any other affiliates set out in our <a target="_blank" href="[mailto:dpo@wso2.com](https://wso2.com/contact/?src=contact)">Contact Us</a> page.
 We share information within this group because these entities also carry out support, marketing, account management, and technical operations for WSO2 that are relevant to the provision of the website and services.

 ## Cross-border data transfers